xx247/chuwa1208/README.md

 git clone https://github.com/KKKTT-cyk/chuwa1208.git
 ```

-### Student TODO: send your github email address to me by slack.
-I will add you to this repo
+### Student TODO: fork this repo to contribute code or short questions.

 ### Create your feature branch to implement the assignment.